Identifying Mislabeled Images in Supervised Learning Utilizing Autoencoder: Discussion

 The figure indicates training samples from different classes (consisting of different labels) are separated.
 Therefore, the assumption of this paper holds: training samples from the same class are likely to be assigned to the same cluster while a clustering algorithm is applied.
 Then, the DBSCAN clustering algorithm is used to identify and remove noise training samples.

 In order to determine parameter $\epsilon$ in the DBSCAN algorithm, I use Rahmah's algorithm to plot the distances between each point to its nearest neighbor.
-Figure 5 shows an example for the MNIST dataset, a point in the plot that has the most significant slope changes is the optimal value for $\epsilon$.
-Based on Figure 5, I choose $\epsilon = 10$, and the minimum number of samples within $\epsilon$ equals 5 for the MNIST dataset.
+Figure \ref{fig:db} shows an example for the MNIST dataset, a point in the plot that has the most significant slope changes is the optimal value for $\epsilon$.
+In the experiment, I choose $\epsilon = 10$ for all the classes in the MNIST dataset since the noise labels are randomly assigned, thus each class consists of the same proportion of noise samples.
+Then, I fix the minimum number of samples within $\epsilon$ equals 5 for the MNIST dataset.
 The $\epsilon$ for the other two datasets- Fashion MNIST and Cifar 10 are determined by the same methodology, while the minimum number of samples within $\epsilon$ is fixed to 5.
+The $\epsilon$ for Fashion-MNIST and Cifar 10 is 8 and 5 respectively.

+Due to the nature of the noise generation in this experiment, each class consists of approximately the same proportion of noise samples.
+Therefore, a universal set of parameters for the DBSCAN algorithm can be determined.
+However, in reality, the noise may not be uniformly distributed to each class, there may exist noise imbalance between classes.
+Then, Rahmah's algorithm is required to be applied to one class at a time, rather than applied to the entire dataset.

 The DBSCAN algorithm works as the following: First, randomly select a point not already assigned to a cluster or designated as an outlier.
 Determine if it’s a core point by seeing if there are at least $M$ points around it within $\epsilon$ distance, where $M$ is the minimum number of samples within $\epsilon$ distance.
 Second, create a cluster of this core point and all points within the $\epsilon$ distance of it.
 Last, find all points that are within the $\epsilon$ distance of each point in the cluster and add them to the cluster.
 Find all points that are within the $\epsilon$ distance of all newly added points and add these to the cluster.
-Rinse and repeat.
 Any point that is randomly selected that is not found to be a core point or a borderline point is classified as a noise point or outlier and is not assigned to any cluster.
 Thus, it does not contain at least $M$ points that are within $\epsilon$ distance from it or are not within $\epsilon$ distance of a core point\cite{jose}.
-Some selected DBSCAN noise classification examples are shown in Figure 6.
+Some selected DBSCAN noise classification examples are shown in Figure \ref{fig:noise}.